Graphic Design Practicum

 IV.
 Learning Objectives

-B. To develop effective strategies for seeking employment in the field of Graphic Design.
+B. Develop effective strategies for seeking employment in the field of Graphic Design.

-C. To demonstrate successful work habits appropriate to the Graphic Design industry.
+C. Demonstrate successful work habits appropriate to the Graphic Design industry.

 V. Academic Integrity

 • plagiarism (turning in work not written by you, or lacking proper citation),